emanuel-epifani/emanuel-epifani/README.md

 <br/>

-## In short, a Biologist with a passion for Code
+## Briefly, a Biologist with a passion for Code
 - 👨‍💻 I’m a software developer at IOMA, in Turin 🏢